-Presence is the album that bears closest inspection and repeated listening when you’ve exhausted those earlier classics.
+Presence isn't one of the best Led Zeppelin albums, but it stands up to close inspection and repeated listening when you’ve exhausted those earlier classics.

 You said: “Achilles Last Stand is flat out the best thing the band ever recorded.
 A fleet and nimble epic when, let’s face it, some of the others plod.
 Too bad that rest of Presence is mired in decay and despair” – Michael Knoop